 • exacerbation is observed in hot weather, when various bacteria and fungi are activated;

-• sexual intercourse without barrier contraception;
+• sexual contact without barrier contraception;

 • stress, nervous experiences;